chaitan28/chaitu/microk8s.md

 ```
 microk8s start
 ```
-## Adding worker node 1 to the master
+## step 5 :Adding worker node 1 to the master
 list all the nodes int the cluster , we are not yet attached any worker nodes, it should show only master
 ```
 microk8s kubectl get nodes